bcit-ci/CodeIgniter/user_guide_src/source/database/configuration.rst

 ======================  ==================================================================================================

 .. note:: Depending on what database platform you are using (MySQL,
-	Postgre, etc.) not all values will be needed.
+	Postgres, etc.) not all values will be needed.
 For example, when using SQLite you will not need to supply a username or password, and the database name will be the path to your database file.
 The information above assumes you are using MySQL.